andrewsb8/PLT-PLL-WinProbability/Win-Probability-Model/README.md

 # ProLacrosseTalk Win Probability Model for the Premier Lacrosse League

 This repository contains the raw data used, scripts to clean and aggregate data and train a logistic regression win probability model and present the results in plot and json form.
 The method for generating the model is a little creative due to the lack of a large repository of historical professional lacrosse game data and no time series data on a per-game basis available.
 The only data available was only box scores and some scoring information.

 The data used for this project is in Weekly_Results and Weekly_Aggregates of PLL_Data.xlsx.

+## Model Generation and Methods

 In general, I went about creating the model in the following way: